pascal-huber/typst-letter-template/README.md

 # Typst Letter Template

-Typst templates for DIN 5008 A/B and Swiss C5 Letter with window.
+A customizable Typst letter template with some presets for DIN 5008 A/B and Swiss C5 Letter.

 ![preview](./preview.png)